 What are the chances of getting a job?

-- technicians are needed to support staff using those systems and networks, and to identify and fix any problems
+- businesses need technicians to support their staff to use those systems, and to identify and fix problems

 Shortage of experienced IT helpdesk/support technicians

-As a result, IT helpdesk/support technician appears on Immigration New Zealand's long-term skill shortage list.
+As a result, ICT customer support officer (IT helpdesk/support technician) appears on Immigration New Zealand's long-term skill shortage list.
 This means the Government is actively encouraging skilled IT helpdesk/support technicians from overseas to work in New Zealand.